-Instead of enjoying our Valentine’s Day week, we’ve ranted and raved about the top 11 (there were too many to whittle down to only 10) choices for the happy couples among us.
-So, come with us on this journey of enjoyment and discovery (no innuendo intended, you dirty bastards) as we suggest 11 films from 11 different categories to give you the February 14th you and your partner have truly been hoping for.
+Instead of enjoying our Valentine’s week, we’ve ranted and raved about the top 11 (there were too many to whittle down to only 10) choices for the happy couples among us.
+So, come with us on this journey of enjoyment and discovery (no innuendo intended) as we suggest 11 films from 11 different categories to give you the February 14th you and your partner have truly been hoping for.

-11. The Indy Flick – Before Sunrise (1995)
+11. If You Like Your Love Independent – Before Sunrise (1995)

 10. If You Like Your Love in the 80s – Dirty Dancing (1987)

 Filled with a romance so unlikely because of how different Baby and Johnny are, Dirty Dancing explores the hardship of continuing a forbidden romance and the consequences it has on the particpants’ lives, all the while showing that love and stubbornness can break society’s rules and allow their relationship to blossom.

 While a number of John Hughes’ 80s teen romances, not least Sixteen Candles and Some Kind of Wonderful, could be equally as suitable Valentine’s Day viewing, Dirty Dancing is our suggestion because of the dance moves we’re convinced will inspire all sorts of adventurous things between you and your partner.
 Besides, it’s got a kick-ass soundtrack and; who doesn’t love Patrick Swayze bellowing out his sweet melody?